Regulations & NPDES

 Land Development Ordinance

-Chapter 18 (Land Development) details regulations for managing stormwater for new development and re-development within the city.
-The land development code is enforced by the Planning and Engineering divisions.
-Information on city design standards, post-construction requirements, checklists and other materials can be found at the following links:
+Chapter 18 (Land Development) of the city code details regulations for managing stormwater for new development and re-development within the city.
+The land development code is enforced by the planning and engineering divisions.
+Information on city design standards, post-construction requirements, checklists, and other materials can be found at the following links: